-If they start tracking accurately and their actual calories were 2700 instead of 1400, then there we go, problem solved.
-However, if they truly were eating 1400 and don’t suffer from any of the other things we talked about before, then they’re definitely safe to go into a reverse diet.
+If they start tracking accurately and their actual calories were 2,700 instead of 1,400, then there we go, problem solved.
+However, if they truly were eating 1,400 and don’t suffer from any of the other things we talked about before, then they’re definitely safe to go into a reverse diet.

-I’ve seen it many times; someone gets their client from 1800 to 2300 calories over 3 months, and their issues either get worse, or they gain too much weight, and their TDEE doesn’t actually raise and they still can’t lose weight going back down to 1800 calories.
-You can save you and your clients several months of frustrating and defeat by implementing the strategies above based if they line up with your client profile.
+I’ve seen it many times; someone gets their client from 1,800 to 2,300 calories over 3 months, and their issues either get worse, or they gain too much weight, their TDEE doesn’t actually raise, and they still can’t lose weight going back down to 1,800 calories.

 Champagne CM, Bray GA, Kurtz AA, Monteiro JB, Tucker E, Volaufova J, Delany JP.
 Energy intake and energy expenditure: a controlled study comparing dietitians and non-dietitians.
 J Am Diet Assoc.
 2002 Oct;102(10):1428-32. doi: 10.1016/s0002-8223(02)90316-0.
 PMID: 12396160.